Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

-Let us consider a special case of the line topology with two resources and a scattering hypothesis.
+Let us consider a special case of the line support graph with two resources and a scattering hypothesis.
 So, all chains have their first task on resource 1 and second on resource 2.
+Assume all chains have the same period $T$.
+Notice that in this case, the sum of processing times of tasks on any resource is not greater than $T$.
+Otherwise, the problem would be infeasible.
+Then, finding a feasible schedule for a single resource becomes trivial.
+We can prove that as for the two-machine flow-shop problem, minimizing the degeneracy can be done in polynomial time.
+The same is true for deciding the existence of a periodic schedule with no wait time.